roadelou/mnit_investment/README.md

 [portfolio.py](investment/portfolio.py) | Internal class representing a Portfolio of Stocks [stock.py](investment/stock.py) | Internal class representing a single Stock

+## Additional Links

+The __Style Guide for Python Code__ was written in [PEP 8](https://www.python.org/dev/peps/pep-0008/).
+It details how Python code should be written, what naming conventions should be followed etc...

 ### METADATA

 Field | Value